JJ/nodeo/index.md

 	node app/classic-ea.js

-or

-	node app/classic-ea-trap.js

-for the version with a bit more complicated data structures and no cached fitness function (lighter on the memory front), this last one implementing the Trap function we cherish so much.
+for the version with a bit more complicated data structures and no cached fitness function (lighter on the memory front).

 ## How to go further

-You can try and add your own stuff fitness functions and operators to this module.
-Start here:
+You can try and add your own stuff.
+Start here

 ### Developing